 An ecosystem is a biological system that occurs naturally and is functional.
 It has multiple species dwelling in it.
 These species are influenced by one another due to constant interaction.
-They are also affected by abiotic factors of the ecosystem such as temperature, pressure, nutrients etc. A species is a basic unit of classification.
-It is a type of entity of which different individuals can interact and reproduce offsprings of a similar kind.
+They are also affected by abiotic factors of the ecosystem, such as temperature, pressure, nutrients etc. A species is a basic unit of classification.
+It is a type of entity in which different individuals can interact and reproduce offsprings of a similar kind.
 They exhibit similar characteristics and are hence capable of interbreeding.

-Species in a community can interact in three ways – predation, mutualism, competition.
-Major communities are self-regulating and self-sustaining while minor communities depend upon other communities and form the building blocks for major communities.
+Species in a community can interact in three ways – predation, mutualism, and competition.
+Major communities are self-regulating and self-sustaining, while minor communities depend upon other communities and form the building blocks for major communities.

 |Ecology: Organisms and Their Environment|